pyControl/docs/docs/index.md

 ### Installation

-Download the latest version of pyControl as a zip file from the repository's [downloads](https://bitbucket.org/takam/pycontrol/downloads/) page.
+Download the latest version of pyControl as a zip file from the github [repository](https://github.com/pyControl/pyControl)).
 Unzip the folder on your computer and you will have the following folder structure:

 ```
 - pyControl